Photo: Land Trust.

 Do you have questions, kudos, or other feedback?
 Let us know: info@deschuteslandtrust.org

 The Land Trust acquired and protected the 185 acre Ochoco Preserve in 2017.
-The Preserve includes 1 mile of the Crooked River, 1/2 mile of McKay Creek, 1/2 mile of Ochoco Creek, and is located outside of Prineville, Oregon (see map below).
-Ochoco Preserve is home to a host of wildlife species including salmon and steelhead, a variety of amphibians, and many species of water birds and songbirds.
+The Preserve includes 1 mile of the Crooked River, 1 mile of McKay Creek, 1 mile of Ochoco Creek, and is located outside of Prineville, Oregon (see map below).
+Ochoco Preserve is home to a wide variety of wildlife from salmon and steelhead to water birds and songbirds.
 The Land Trust has been working for several years to build a vision for the future of the Preserve.
 Our vision includes healthy streams, flourishing native plants and wildlife, and new connections for the community.
 Learn more about the project.

 • What to See